It sounds grossly counterintuitive – taking away jobs via automation and robotics leading to more jobs and lower unemployment?

 Others In Automation Mode

 Other companies experimenting with automation include Lowe’s Companies Inc. (NYSE:LOWC) which is testing bots in its chain of hardware stores, Best Buy Co.
-Inc. (NYSE:BBYC), testing a yellow robot named Chloe in its Manhattan location and even a futuristic hotel chain called Yotel that uses robots to carry guests’ bags and clean rooms.
+Inc. (NYSE:BBYB), testing a yellow robot named Chloe in its Manhattan location and even a futuristic hotel chain called Yotel that uses robots to carry guests’ bags and clean rooms.

 Not that anyone should get too worried too soon.
 All of these examples and more involve testing locations, not widespread use.
 It will take some time before automation is widespread enough to be the rule and not the exception.